chryz-hub/opensource-4-everyone/README.md

 - Add or change the documentation as needed.
 - Squash your commits into a single commit with the community [git tips](https://github.com/chryz-hub/opensource-4-everyone/blob/master/chryz-hub-resources/chryz-hub-docs/git.md).
 Create a new branch if necessary.
 - Push your branch to your fork on Github, the remote `origin`.
-- From your fork open a pull request in the correct branch.
+- From your fork open a Pull Request in the correct branch.
 Target the project's `develop` branch if there is one, else go for `master`!
 - If the maintainer requests further changes just push them to your branch.
-The pull request will be updated automatically.
+The Pull Request will be updated automatically.
-- Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).
+- Once the Pull Request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

 And last but not least: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.